 Focus on growth.
 As stated above, the focus of policy change effected by the IR was on meeting the requirement of its customers.
 Railway customers are primarily of two types - those availing freight services and those availing passenger services.
 The two major sources of revenue for the railways are then goods (freight) revenue and passenger revenue which respectively form about two-third and one-third of total railway revenue.
-The IR showed slow real growth under Mr Nitish Kumar and an impressive growth in freight revenue under Mr Yadav as can be seen from the rising growth rate after 2004 (see Table 5 in appendix).
-In passenger revenue, real growth rate was low during 2004 and negative in 2005 but picked up in 2006 and 2007.
+The IR has shown an impressive growth in both freight and passenger revenue as can be seen from the rising growth rate after 2004 (see Table 5).

 There was a steep growth (double digit) in freight revenue after 2004.
-The turnaround of the IR was mainly freight revenue driven (though it was substantially helped by an improvement in external environment as disussed later).
+The turnaround of the IR was mainly freight revenue driven (though part of it was due to the change in external environment as discussed later).
 'The essence of the turnaround was in fact that (i) total revenues increased by a significant percentage in the last two years and (ii) the net revenues continued a robust upward trend' (Raghuram, 2007:7).
 The increase in the freight revenue can be traced to three factors (i) increased axle load (ii) reduced wagon turnaround and (iii) market oriented tariffs and schemes.
-The first two managerial actions increased the IR's capacity to move higher volume of goods (see details given earlier) while the third action - market oriented tariffs and schemes - helped raise the per unit revenue from freight (see Table 6 B in appendix for supporting data).
+The first two managerial actions increased the IR's capacity to move higher volume of goods (see details given earlier) while the third action - market oriented tariffs and schemes - helped raise the per unit revenue from freight (see Table 6B for supporting data).

 The major reason for rise in freight revenue was higher loading volume (axle load) through existing wagons given that augmentation in the number of wagons takes time.
-In three years from 2004, the incremental loading achieved was about 170 million tonnes, which exceeded the total incremental loading of the 1990's by 120 percent.
+In three years from 2004, the incremental loading achieved was about 170 million tonnes, which exceeded the total incremental loading of the 1990s by 120 percent.
 Freight earnings were increased through carrying increased tonnage by enhancement of loading limits from six tonnes to ten tonnes (Yadav, 2006:7).

 To reduce wagon turnaround days, cash incentives were offered to freight customers to free up the wagons faster.
 Handling capacity of freight terminals was increased; strict control was maintained over idle wagon capacity through the use of Freight Operations Information System.
 To free up wagons users were encouraged to adopt round the clock loading and unloading of rakes at terminals.
 Through these measures, the IR was successful in reducing the wagon turnaround from seven to five days.
 Simultaneously, the connectivity to ports was increased to facilitate quick clearance of imported goods arrived at the ports and similarly to facilitate speedy export of goods.
 For effective transportation of perishable goods like milk and vegetables more refrigerated parcel vans were introduced.
-All these measures put together resulted in raising the percentage of average annual growth rate in freight volume from 2.34 (2001) to 7.90 (2006) and freight revenue from -2.65 (2001) to 12.89 (2006) and to 9.10 (2007) as can be seen from Table 6 (B) and Table 5 respectively.
-In volume terms there was some but not a substantial change in the rate of growth of goods traffic after Mr Yadav took over.
-This shows that the revenue generation under Mr Yadav was achieved mainly by appropriate pricing of freight on goods.
+All these measures put together resulted in raising the percentage of average annual growth rate in freight volume from 2.34 (2001) to 7.90 (2006) and freight revenue from 6.31 (2001) to 17.90 (2006) and to 14.96 (2007) as can be seen from Table 6B.
+In volume terms there was some but not a substantial change in the rate of growth of goods traffic.
+This shows that the revenue generation was achieved mainly by appropriate pricing of freight on goods.